England

 3. Day 4: Windsor Castle, a walk by the Thames and, if it fits, Eton.

-• Train: London Paddington–Windsor & Eton Central can take around 25 minutes on the fastest services with a change.
+• Train: Paddington–Windsor & Eton Central can take around 25 minutes on the fastest services with a change.

 1. Day 1: Westminster, Buckingham Palace, St James’s Park and an evening in Covent Garden or Soho.